 Wander through the Great Hall, board the Hogwarts Express at Platform 9 ¾, and peek inside Professor Sprout’s Greenhouse.

-We took Paul’s niece and nephew recently, and it’s safe to say it was a massive hit, although we couldn’t quite justify the £30 for a wand.
+We recently took Paul’s niece and nephew, and it’s safe to say it was a massive hit, although we couldn’t quite justify the £30 price tag for a wand!

 The studio is in Leavesden, just outside London.
 Advance booking is essential, especially during peak season, as tickets sell out quickly.